wichtounet/wichtounet.github.io/posts/2017/10/budgetwarrior-track-assets-portfolio-savings-rates-auto-completion.rst

 you can cycle through the list of possible values using the UP and DOWN.

-This makes it much easier to set some values such as asset names (in :code:`budget asset value add` for instance), account names and objective types and sources.
+This makes it much easier to set some values such as asset names (in `budget asset value add` for instance), account names and objective types and sources.
 I'm trying to make the input of values easier.

 Conclusion